swe-students-fall2025/4-containers-charlotte/README.md

 ## Project Overview

-This project is a **live voice-cloning translator** built as a containerized system.
+This project is a **voice-cloning translator** built as a containerized system.
 It:

 1. **Listens to your voice** (uploaded audio).
 2. Uses **Whisper** to perform: